The latest news, resources & information about COVID-19 on Martha’s Vineyard

 Here are the latest cumulative COVID-19 test results from the town of Aquinnah.

-Here are the latest cumulative COVID-19 test results from the Island’s public schools.
+Here are the latest cumulative COVID-19 test results from the Island’s public schools for the 2021-2022 School Year.

 *Each positive test result does not necessarily represent a newly infected individual—some are the results of second tests for individuals who have previously tested positive.
 The Total Cases number reflects the most current accounting of unique individuals with confirmed or suspected cases of COVID-19 on Martha's Vineyard.